Saturday, January 7, 2012

 Supporting Ron Paul or "raising awareness" for the parts of his candidacy that you like isn't an abandonment of liberalism because he disagrees with you.
 It's an abandonment of liberalism because Ron Paul's philosophy itself is antagonistically hostile to almost every premise, every consideration and every issue that liberals claim to support.
 Think about what you believe.
 Think about why you believe it.
 Think about the facts that inform that belief.
 Remember the actual people - not the principle - but the people that inspire you to maintain it.
 Then see how Ron Paul fails to share either your regard or your rationale.

-and would end it on all levels.
+Liberals who oppose the drug war see it as a totalitarian, oppressive, racist-enforced perversion of paternalism and would end it on all levels.
 Ron Paul opposes it because he believes the federal government shouldn't have the authority to regulate anything.
 A person who's against drug prohibition wouldn't merely oppose it on the federal level.
 A person who thinks that the individual rights of people - regardless of their location - are inalienable and should never be broken would make that their rationale.
 He doesn't.
 Instead he simply passes the question to the states while ignoring that federal prisons only have 200,000 of our prison population.
 The states have around 2,000,000.
 Ron Paul's vision, exercised on his own terms has no corrective for this:

 MR. RUSSERT: Let me ask you about drugs and go back again to your '90--'88 campaign and see where you stand today.
 "All drugs should be decriminalized.
 Drugs should be distributed by any adult to other adults.
 There should be no controls on production, supply or purchase for adults."
 Is that still your position?